jaipack17/elyx-dashboard/README.md

 # Elyx Simulation

-This document describes how to run the Elyx simulation.
+#### This document describes how to run the Elyx simulation.
+The synthetic data set is generated with the help of python scripts which are present in the `ai_engine` folder.

 ## Multi-Agent Architecture